Pol Pot: Fall of the Khmer Rouge: 1990–1998

 In the May 1993 elections, Norodom Ranariddh's FUNCINPEC won 58 of the 120 available seats in the National Assembly; Hun Sen's Cambodian People's Party came second.
 Sen, who was backed by the Vietnamese, refused to acknowledge defeat.
 Sihanouk negotiated the formation of a coalition government between the two parties, introducing a system whereby Cambodia would have two prime ministers, Ranariddh and Sen. The new Cambodian National Army then launched an offensive against the Khmer Rouge.
 By August, it had captured Phnom Chhat, with Pol Pot fleeing back into Thailand.
 The Khmer Rouge launched a counter-offensive, having regained much of the territory they recently lost by May 1994.
-Pol Pot moved to Anlong Veng, but as that was overrun in 1994 he relocated to Kbal Ansoang, on the crest of the Dangrek Mountains.
+Pol Pot moved to Anlong Veng, but as that was overrun in 1994 he relocated to Kbal Ansoang, on the crest of the Dângrêk Mountains.
 The Khmer Rouge nevertheless faced growing levels of desertion over the first half of the 1990s.

 Pol Pot placed renewed emphasis on those living in Khmer Rouge territory imitating the lives of the poorest peasants and in 1994 ordered the confiscation of private transport and an end to cross-border trade with Thailand.
 In September he ordered the execution of a Briton, a Frenchman, and an Australian who had been captured in a Khmer Rouge attack on a train.
 In July 1996, a mutiny broke out among the Khmer Rouge and in August it was announced that Ieng Sary, Y Chhean, and Sok Pheap were breaking away from the movement, taking troops loyal to them.
 This meant that around 4,000 soldiers left, almost halving the troop forces that the Khmer Rouge then commanded.
 By the end of 1996, the Khmer Rouge had lost almost all the territory they held in the interior of Cambodia, being restricted to a few hundred miles along the northern border.
 Pol Pot commented to his aides: "We are like a fish in a trap.
 We cannot last like this for very long".
 Pol Pot's health was declining.
 He suffered from aortic stenosis and no longer had access to follow-up treatment for his earlier cancer.
 A stroke left him paralysed on the left side of his body, and he eventually required daily access to oxygen.
 He spent increasing amounts of time with his family, in particular his daughter.